koreanpulse

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it tracks Korean activist investor disclosures on DART 5%-rule filings, listing specific activist names.
-It distinguishes itself from sibling 'track_korean_filings' by noting that activist classification cannot be derived from the raw feed.
+The description clearly states the tool's purpose: tracking Korean activist investor disclosures by classifying DART 5%-rule filings.
+It lists 17 specific named filers and distinguishes itself from the sibling tool 'track_korean_filings' by explicitly noting that activist matching is not derivable from the raw DART feed.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.